TortitasT/Cid-Game/README.md

 # Mio Cid (unity project)

-This repo will contain the source code for the game Mio Cid, a medieval multiplayer ARPG.
+This repo will contain the source code for the game Mio Cid, a multiplayer ARPG framework.

 This project now has an [Itch.io page](https://tortitas.itch.io/mio-cid-v3).

-## Building

-Remember to copy the folder Assets/Mods into unity's data folder for it to load the default mod.

 ## Resources